bogdanbarbulescu/bogdanbarbulescu.github.io/articles/article1.md

-# How I Earned My CompTIA Security+ Certification: A Complete Guide

 Earning the CompTIA Security+ certification was a game-changer in my career.
 In this article, I’ll walk you through how I prepared, the resources I used, and tips to help you succeed in your own journey.